Project 2: CS 61A Autocorrected Typing Software

 Phase 2: Autocorrect

 In the web-based GUI, there is an autocorrect button, but right now it doesn't do anything.
-Let's implement automatic correction of typos.
+Let's implement automatic typo correction.
 Whenever the user presses the space bar, if the last word they typed doesn't match a word in the dictionary but is close to one, then that similar word will be substituted for what they typed.

 Problem 5 (2 pts)

 Implement autocorrect, which takes a typed_word, a word_list, a diff_function, and a limit.
-The goal of autocorrect is to return the word in word_list that is closest to the provided typed_word.
+The goal of autocorrect is to return the word in word_list that is closest to the provided typed_word, as determined by diff_function.

 Specifically, autocorrect does the following: